Jeffrey E. Eberwein Acquires 500 Shares of Hudson Global, Inc. (NASDAQ:HSON) Stock

-Hudson Global, Inc. (NASDAQ:HSON – Get Rating) CEO Jeffrey E. Eberwein acquired 500 shares of the stock in a transaction dated Friday, September 30th.
-The stock was acquired at an average cost of $33.92 per share, with a total value of $16,960.00.
-Following the purchase, the chief executive officer now owns 210,126 shares of the company’s stock, valued at approximately $7,127,473.92.
-The purchase was disclosed in a document filed with the SEC, which can be accessed through the SEC website.
+Hudson Global, Inc. (NASDAQ:HSON – Get Rating) CEO Jeffrey E. Eberwein bought 500 shares of the business’s stock in a transaction dated Wednesday, October 5th.
+The stock was purchased at an average price of $34.43 per share, for a total transaction of $17,215.00.
+Following the acquisition, the chief executive officer now directly owns 211,626 shares of the company’s stock, valued at approximately $7,286,283.18.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through this hyperlink.

 About Hudson Global